itt-co/itt/templates/README.md

 ## ⭐ Support Project

-If you find this project helpful Give it a ⭐ on GitHub
+If you find this project helpful Give it a ⭐

 [![Stargazers repo roster for @emadadel4/itt](https://reporoster.com/stars/dark/emadadel4/itt)](https://github.com/emadadel4/itt/stargazers)